First Time Buyers Hub

 6. Post-Completion: After completion, you will be responsible for paying any applicable Stamp Duty Land Tax.
 We will handle the submission of this tax and registration of your ownership with the Land Registry to ensure that your title is officially recorded in your name.

-Download our brochure for St William
+Download our brochure for off-plan purchases

 Find out more about our language capabilities, key contacts, and fees.